Spring 2025

 “Breaches of academic integrity are subject to review by the Administrative Board and may be grounds for disciplinary action, up to and including requirement to withdraw from the Extension School and suspension of registration privileges.”

-Homework deadlines: All homework is due online via the Canvas site - typically by 8:00pm Eastern Time on the Friday or Saturday after the following lecture.
+Homework deadlines: All homework is due online via the Canvas site - typically on the Friday or Saturday after the following lecture.
 Late assignments will generally not be accepted unless cleared in advance with one of the Teaching Assistants (who will be doing the grading) or the Instructor.
 Your lowest homework grade will not factor into your course grade.
 No credit will be given after solutions have been posted.

 Homework policies: Please write up your solutions neatly and show all work.
 If you use a calculator or other technology as part of your solution, this should be clearly indicated.
 When asked to “prove” or “justify” a statement, you must write clear verbal explanations in addition to doing out the math; the idea behind a proof is to convince the reader that the statement is true.
 Most problems will be marked out of 5 points (with the exception of some longer problems, which may be 10 points).